About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 Nope.

-So says Chad Audi, the chief executive officer of the Detroit Rescue Mission Ministries, which will open its activity center at 138 Stimson to the city's homeless people February 3rd, 4th, and 5th.
+So says Chad Audi, the chief executive officer of the Detroit Rescue Mission Ministries, which will open its activities center at 138 Stimson to the city's homeless people February 3rd, 4th, and 5th.

-They're gonna have four big screen TVs inside for people to watch the Super Bowl.
+They're going to have four big-screen TVs inside for people to watch the Super Bowl.

 They'll also get food and clothes.